rswinkle/CVector/README.md

-To actually use the library just copy vector.c and vector.h to your project.
+To actually use the library just copy the appropriate c/h file pair(s) to your project or just use cvector.h.
 To get a good idea of how to use the library and see it in action and how it should behave, look at vector_tests.c